filipbekic01/cornea/README.md

 ## Structure

-Application structure is ment to be simple and clean.
+Application structure is intended to be simple and clean.

 Root folder contains configuration files mostly.
 Folder *app* contains all data structures and methods.
 Once applicated is compiled, everything from this folder goes to one single binary file.
 Folder *assets* contains raw files which are compiled to public folder.
 Folder *database* contains database related files such as migrations.
 Folder *public* is the only one that goes on server together with main binary file.

+File `app/kernel.go` is heart of application.
+It initializes web framework itself as well as other related things such as routing, dependency injection, template engine, static file serving, etc...

+File `go.mod` contains all dependencies

 ```
 ├── app